-In the midst of a volatile market, it’s easy to get caught up in waves of emotion.
-Anger, fear, sadness, worry and especially panic can cause you to make serious and costly mistakes.
-To be a successful investor, it’s important to know how to deal with the emotional side of investing so you can avoid these mistakes—and avoid losing thousands of dollars.
+In the midst of a market dip, it’s easy to get caught up in waves of emotion.
+Fear and worry can lead to panic—which could cause you to make serious and costly mistakes.
+To be an educated investor, it’s important to know how to deal with the emotional side of investing so you can avoid making mistakes in times like these—and avoid losing thousands of dollars.

 John’s $20,000 Roller-Coaster Ride

-John’s mistake is one millions of investors make every year, Erik Sorenson, an investing Endorsed Local Provider in Denver, CO, said.
-That’s why he teaches his clients how to deal with market volatility before they even start investing.
+John’s mistake is one that millions of investors make every year, according to Erik Sorenson, a SmartVestor Pro in Denver, Colorado.
+That’s why he teaches his clients how to deal with market volatility (ups and downs) before they start investing.
 Here’s the advice he’d give John to help him avoid the same mistakes in the future.

 1. Don’t Bail on Your Investments

-But it’s impossible to predict the market’s future, Erik explains.
-When investors try to time the market this way, they end up losing more money than if they’d left their investments to ride out the roller coaster.
+But it’s impossible to predict the market’s future.
+When investors try to time the market this way, they generally end up losing more money than if they’d left their investments alone as they ride out the roller coaster.

 "If you miss some of the better up days in a volatile market, that’s going to significantly hinder your investment performance," Erik explained.

-John forgot that retirement investing is a 20-, 30-, or 40-year process.
-“Like Dave says, it’s not an overnight success where you buy the best stock and are rich the next day.
+John forgot that retirement investing is a marathon, not a sprint.
+"Like Dave says, it’s not an overnight success where you buy the best stock and are rich the next day.
 You really need to approach it as a long-term process," Erik said.

-Don’t focus on day-to-day or month-to-month losses.
+Listen up, people: Don’t focus on day-to-day or month-to-month losses.
 Hang on to your mutual funds through rough markets.
-When they rebound, you’ll be grateful you did.
+When they rebound, you’ll be glad you did.

 2. Keep Investing—Especially When the Market Is Down

 No one likes losing money.
-But Erik (and Dave) always tells investors to keep investing money—even if the market is dropping.
-It seems counterintuitive, right?
+But it’s important to keep investing money even if the market is dropping.
+Seems backwards, doesn’t it?

-Here’s why that’s good advice: When the market drops, your mutual fund shares are basically on sale.
-A down market is the time to buy—not sell.
-"If you saw a TV for sale a month ago for $300, and it’s on sale for $270 right now, you should probably go buy that,” says Erik.
+Think of it this way: When the market drops, your mutual fund shares are basically on sale—you’re getting them for a lower price because the market is down.
+It’s the time to buy—not sell.
+"If you saw a TV for sale a month ago for $300, and it’s on sale for $270 right now, you should probably go buy that," Erik said.

 Maybe you noticed that Erik’s advice is to help John avoid these same mistakes in the future.
-John will almost certainly deal with volatile stock markets again.
-And while he can’t go back and change the way he handled this round of uncertainty, he can do a better job sticking to his investing plan the next time it happens.
+John will almost certainly deal with more ups and downs of the stock market.
+That’s just the nature of the financial world.
+And while he can’t go back and change the way he handled last year’s round of uncertainty, he can do a better job sticking to his investing plan the next time it happens.
+So can you.

-To help him keep his perspective—and his investments on track—John can begin working with an investing advisor like Erik who will make sure John is prepared for the next market swing.
-John’s advisor will also make sure John is doing all he can to build up his nest egg and help him decide when he’ll be able to retire.
+To help him keep his perspective—and keep his investments on track—John can start working with an investing professional like Erik who will make sure John is prepared for the next market swing.
+A pro can work with John to build up his nest egg and help him reach his financial goals.